DorothyTamYiLing/GWarrange/documents/tutorials.md

 # Tutorial 1

 This tutorial is based a subset of _Bordetella pertussis_ genomes as described in Weigand _et al_.
-2019, in which chromosome structures were defined by MAUVE exhaustive pairwise alignment.
-A subset of 47 genomes that display two different chromosome structures (18 genomes with structure 1 and 29 genomes with structure 2) (See Fig. 1) were used in GWAS with structure information as phenotype.
-Structure phenotype of two pairs of genomes were swapped for demonstration purpose.
+2019, in which chromosome structures are defined by MAUVE exhaustive pairwise alignment.
+A subset of 47 genomes that display two different chromosome structures (18 genomes with structure 1 and 29 genomes with structure 2) (See figure below) aree used in GWAS with structure information as phenotype.
+Structure phenotype of two pairs of genomes are swapped for demonstration purpose.

 <img width="1159" alt="Screenshot 2023-04-02 at 10 32 23 PM" src="https://user-images.githubusercontent.com/34043893/229380077-f0c15dba-7ed3-4fc3-a0d7-6d9a5f52b556.png">
-Fig 1: Two different chromosome structures were found among 47 _Bordetella pertussis_ genomes.
+Fig : Two different chromosome structures that are found among 47 _Bordetella pertussis_ genomes.

 ##